Diversity and inclusivity statement

 We are working together on our community engagement and conference track management processes to achieve these goals for the conference.
 This is a co-creative process.
 Here are some ways you can help us build a more diverse conference experience:

-- Recommend appropriate speakers and/or panelists (see requirements [here]) to the conference team by sending an email to email@example.com
+- Recommend appropriate speakers and/or panelists (see requirements soon) to the conference team by sending an email to email@example.com

 - Be Active!
-Suggest to potential speakers that they submit a proposal during the “Call for Speakers” conference phases (please see [website] (link) for details)
+Suggest to potential speakers that they submit a proposal during the “Call for Speakers” conference phases (next application round starts in January 2020)

 - Share your best practices in order to increase inclusion of marginalised groups at TEC2020 by sending us an email at firstname.lastname@example.org